 - If breastfeeding is stopped prematurely, these nutrients are difficult to remove from the mother’s body and often lead to overweight.

 - Several studies suggest that a diet based on mother’s milk may reduce the risk of perimenopausal breast cancer and ovarian epithelial malignancy and reduce the risk of osteoporosis, including the incidence of femoral neck fractures at an older age.
+You can visit here to know about the abovethenews.
+On the other hand, you can also get more essential info on dbfile.
+Here is the best news portal thoughtco where you can get the latest news around the world.

 Breastfeeding vs formula feeding: a necessary balance